magento/merchdocs/src/magento/magento-account-share.md

    _Magento Help Center_

    {:.bs-callout-info}
-   After receiving shared access, the user needs to log in to [Magento.com](https://account.magento.com/customer/account/login), navigate to `Shared Access`, and click on the `Support` tab.
-This only needs to be done the first time.
-Doing this will ensure that the [Magento Help Center](https://support.magento.com/hc/en-us) is configured properly via the `SSO` call from Magento.com to Magento Help Center.
+   After receiving shared access, the user needs to log in to [Magento.com](https://account.magento.com/customer/account/login), navigate to _Shared Access_, and click the **Support** tab.
+This needs to be done the first time only, in order to ensure that the [Magento Help Center](https://support.magento.com/hc/en-us) is configured properly through the `SSO` call from Magento.com to the Magento Help Center.

 1. To return to your own account, click the **Back** button in your browser and set **Switch Accounts** to `My Account`.